 Vigilance Group continues to function with particular emphasis on the aspects of preventive and corrective vigilance.
 In selected areas, surprise checks and system studies were carried out and the improvements suggested were implemented.
-Company also observed Vigilance Awareness week from 1st to 6th November, 2004.
-All cross sections of employees, participated in the programmes which included Essay competition, Special Lectures, Debates etc.
+Company also observed Vigilance Awareness week from 7.11.2005 to 11.11.2005.
+The employees participated in various programmes enthusiastically.